(Updated on 2023-09-21)

 Location: Kansai International Airport Arrival Lobby (Terminal 1, 1F), Sakura Mobile Counter

 You have places to go and all of Japan to experience!
 Don’t waste your time getting lost in confusion.

-At Sakura Mobile, we understand that international travelers and long term residents need to make their stay in Japan stress-free, which is why we have simplified the process of getting a short and long term Pocket WiFi or SIM Card.
+At Sakura Mobile, we understand that international travelers and long-term residents need to make their stay in Japan stress-free, so we have simplified the process of getting a short and long-term Pocket WiFi or SIM Card.